Iceland, South of Vatnajökull

 Witches could protect us from the evil devil whales or mediate the whale curses, Siggi sez.
 But after the Brennuöldin witch-burnings of the 17th Century, there weren’t any witches left.
 Now the illhveli are unfettered.

 “If you were crushed by a glacier, know you were one of the loves in my life.”
 Josefina says, sleepily, to me or someone looming above me as she lies on the floor.

 After the 4th Shot of Brennivín

 I’m beginning to like this Brennivín.
-Perhaps not so much for Josefina Jesús-María who says she feels like she’s been ear-fucked by a stick of licorice.
+Josefina Jesús-María’s taste for it has soured.
+She says she feels like she’s been ear-fucked by a stick of licorice.

 Sigmund Simunderson continues his dissertation on Icelandic fishwife lore, explaining how cross-eyed babies were the fault of the birthing mother staring straight into the aurora borealis while giving birth.
 And, adds Josefina, if you jag-off while looking at the northern lights an angel loses its wings.
 Siggi, offended by this foreign algebra, strongly suggests “no” as the lights blink…

 It is closing time.
 It is midnight and the restaurant is closing.
 We’re being ushered into the already crowded lobby full of hotel guests, most of which are Japanese speaking hurriedly and excitedly.
 We find a corner to ourselves, near the computer kiosk, where Nic sets up his backpack of booze for us to continue our descent from purgatory.
 I’m warm and tingly and shoeless and sliding around the floor in my socks and mostly happy, yet paranoid about these Viking mountaineers who are waiting for me to nod-off before they kidnap Jo…

 I begin to sleep against the wall when Josefina shakes me awake.